Computer Vision, Discrete Optimization

 Computer Vision, Machine Learning

-I obtain my M.Sc. in Physics from the University of Vienna and my PhD. in Computer Graphics from the TU Wien under the supervision of Michael Wimmer.
+I obtained my M.Sc. in Physics from the University of Vienna and my PhD. in Computer Graphics from the TU Wien under the supervision of Michael Wimmer.
 During my doctoral studies, I worked on anti-aliasing and medical visualization.
-My current research interest is appearance modeling in the context of fabrication.
+My current research interest is computational fabriction in general and appearance modeling in special.

 I got my MSc in Computer Science in 2009 from the Jagiellonian University in Cracow, Poland.
 Then I obtained a PhD in 2015 at the AGH University of Science and Technology in Cracow.
 Currently I am a postdoc researcher in Chris Wojtan’s group.
 My research interests include physics-based simulations, multiobjective optimization and evolutionary algorithms.